 Students are involved in many ways at the Chapel.
 See how you can participate online in the life of the Chapel:

-Every Sunday morning at 11:00 a.m., the Chapel holds a online worship service.
+Every Sunday morning at 11:00 a.m., the Chapel holds an online worship service.
 You can participate via a livestream on our YouTube channel, where you can engage with our online minister as well as others who attend virtually.
 Students interested in serving in worship leadership roles are invited to contact the Rev. Bruce Pucket, assistant dean at the Chapel.
+This semester, students can apply by February 1 to be this year's Student Preacher.

 Religious Life Groups